 store until the end of December.
 During the busy period leading up

-As he was earning more than $450 a month and working more than
+As he earnt more than $450 a month and worked more than 30 hours

-30 hours per week, Lindsay checked with the payroll manager that he
+per week, Lindsay checked with the payroll manager that he was

-Lindsay ended up getting $250 put into his super fund.
-Over time
+Lindsay ended up getting $250 put into his super fund, which

 after-tax contributions to super to qualify for the co-contribution